ThomasRoca/Data_Training_Hanoi/README.md

 **V. Deploying data products on the cloud**
 - Introduction to Flask
  - A simple scraping algorithm on Azure
+ - Automating data tasks on Azure
- - Deploying Machine Learning Algorithm on the web and user interface.
+ - Deploying Machine Learning Algorithm on the web and user interface

 ## Further reading:
 - Friendly, M., 1999, "Re-Visions of Minard", [link](http://www.datavis.ca/gallery/minard/minard.pdf])